* Environmentalists arrested in front of White House

-WASHINGTON, Feb 13 Environmentalists and industry groups ramped up efforts on Wednesday to influence the White House's decision on the Keystone XL pipeline project, a day after President Barack Obama said he would take action to curb climate-warming emissions.
+WASHINGTON, Feb 13 Environmentalists and industry groups ramped up efforts on Wednesday to sway the White House's decision on the Keystone XL pipeline project, a day after U.S. President Barack Obama said he will take action to curb climate-warming emissions.

-The action came before a rally planned for Sunday on Washington's National Mall, which organizers have dubbed "the largest climate rally in history."
+The action came ahead of a rally planned for Sunday on Washington's National Mall, which organizers have dubbed "the largest climate rally in history".

 The State Department in the coming days is due to issue a new environmental impact statement on the project, which is expected to guide the White House as it decides whether to give the project the go-ahead.